OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 * Reference FIM for Agilex® 7 FPGA OFS:

-For Base_x16 FIM (default) and 1PF/1VF minimal FIM (built using n6001_1pf_1vf.ofss), VF0 is mapped to PR region and you can create 1 VF when using this FIM.
-Base_x16 FIM has 5 PF's and minimal FIM just 1 PF.
+For Base_x16 FIM (default) and 1PF/1VF FIM (refer to table 2-1 for the ofss file needed to build this FIM configuration), VF0 is mapped to PR region and you can create 1 VF when using this FIM.
+Base_x16 FIM has 5 PF's.

-For 2PF FIM (built using n6001_2pf.ofss) PF1 is mapped to PR region and no VF creation is required.
+For 2PF FIM (built using pcie_host_2pf.ofss) PF1 is mapped to PR region and no VF creation is required.

-See [Shell Technical Reference Manual: Open FPGA Stack for Agilex® PCIe Attach FPGAs] for diagram showing PF/VF mapping.
+See [Shell Technical Reference Manual: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/) for diagram showing PF/VF mapping.

-> **Note:** Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) has only default FIM available.
-See [Table 2-1](#22-clone-and-compile-fim) for available minimal FIM for Intel® FPGA SmartNIC N6001-PL and Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile) platforms.
+> **Note:** See [Table 2-1](#22-clone-and-compile-fim) for available FIM configurations for Intel® FPGA SmartNIC N6001-PL, Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) and Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile) platforms.

-* Reference FIM for Stratix 10® FPGA OFS:
+* Reference FIM for Stratix® 10 FPGA OFS:

 VF1 is mapped to PR region and you must create 2 VFs when using this FIM.
 This FIM has 1 PF.
-See [Shell Technical Reference Manual: OFS for Stratix 10® PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.1-1/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/) for diagram showing PF/VF mapping.
+See [Shell Technical Reference Manual: OFS for Stratix® 10 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/) for diagram showing PF/VF mapping.

 ##### **2.5.2.1 Create VF**
 <a name="create-vf"></a>

-> **Note:** This section only applies for Base_x16 FIM and 1PF/1VF minimal FIM for Agilex® 7 FPGA and default FIM for Stratix 10® FPGA.
+> **Note:** This section only applies for Base_x16 FIM and 1PF/1VF FIM for Agilex® 7 FPGA and default FIM for Stratix® 10 FPGA.

 - Create a VF using PCIe ID obtained from the output of `fpgainfo fme` (PCIe s\:b\:d.f output)

 </pre>

-        sudo pci_device s:b:d.f vf num_vf  #num_vf is 1 for Agilex® 7 FPGA and 2 for Stratix 10® FPGA
+        sudo pci_device s:b:d.f vf num_vf  #num_vf is 1 for Agilex® 7 FPGA and 2 for Stratix® 10 FPGA
 </pre>

 * Check that the VF is created using `sudo opae.io ls` command and note the PCIe ID for the VF(s) (the function number in s\:b\:d.**f** will be different for the VF).
-Sample output for Agilex® 7 FPGA 1PF/1VF minimal FIM is shown below.
+Sample output for Agilex® 7 FPGA 1PF/1VF FIM is shown below.
 Output for base_x16 FIM should display 5 PF's and the PCIe ID for VF0 will be s:b:d.5.

 </pre>